GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 We connect to all artifact URLs simultaneously by sending multiple HTTP requests asynchronously via field `_sendHTTPRequests`, and then we query the `Location` header from each of them.

 We need to provide argument `input` of type `[HTTPRequestInput]` to  `_sendHTTPRequests`.
-To do this, we iterate each of the artifact URLs (stored under dynamic variable `$gitHubProxyArtifactDownloadURLs`) and, for each, we dynamically build a JSON object adding the additional required paramters (headers, authentication, and others).
+To do this, we iterate each of the artifact URLs (stored under dynamic variable `$gitHubProxyArtifactDownloadURLs`) and, for each, we dynamically build a JSON object using field `_objectAddEntry` that contains all the required parameters (headers, authentication, and others) and appends the URL to it (available under dynamic variable `$url`).

 The generated list of JSON objects will be coerced to `[HTTPRequestInput]` when passed as argument to `_sendHTTPRequests(input:)`.